 Perhaps you or someone you know has said, “I can’t wear red” or “I don’t like the color purple.”
-With most anything, these are broad generalizations in the world of color as there are hundreds of different reds and purples…and blues and greens…if you’ve ever seen a paint deck, you get the idea.)
+With most anything, these are broad generalizations in the world of color as there are hundreds of different reds and purples…and blues and greens.
+(If you’ve ever seen a paint deck, you get the idea.)

 In the chart above, I show the truest forms of red, green and blue down the middle column.
 Then, I added yellow to warm them up (as shown in the left column) and blue to cool them down (as seen on the right.)

-You probably have a preference and from what I’ve noticed in my work is that we tend to gravitate to the temperature that is dominant in our personal coloring.
+You probably have a preference and based on what I’ve discovered in my work is that we tend to gravitate to the temperature that is dominant in our personal coloring.

 Everyone has warm and cool in their coloring…but you want to play off the dominant temperature when selecting your basics.
 Take a look at the slides below and you can see the subtle differences when they wear the correct temperature neutral with the incorrect.
 Neutrals are not as exciting as color so the differences are quite subtle.